termcrypt/termcrypt.github.io/orders/entry-order-types.md

 ### ob (orderbook)
 The order book entry type opens a limit order with your specified orderbook position.
 If the order crosses the book, it will retry the order up to 10 times.
 The order has post-only enabled to make sure you get the right fees.

+The `Orderbook Pos` parameter takes a number with its' shown range. `0` is the closest to the other side of the book.
+If you want to view the orderbook, use `ob`.